Geometric tilt-to-length coupling in precision interferometry: mechanisms and analytical descriptions: Introduction

-Precision laser interferometers often share a number of common noise sources, such as laser frequency noise, electronic readout noise, thermal noise, stray light and cross talk.
-There are numerous types of cross-talk since this term generally describes that a certain signal $s$ is picked up unintentionally by a sensor not built for sensing $s$.
-In this paper, we investigate a particular type of sensing cross-talk: the pickup of angular and lateral motion of a reflective component within the interferometer by the measured interferometric phase that is designed to measure longitudinal motion only.
-To some extent, also tilt and lateral shifts of the beam's origin itself are analysed.
-In principle, the interferometric phase should only read longitudinal distance variations between two reference points.
-Neither lateral motion nor tilts should be sensed by the interferometric phase.
-Yet, due to many reasons we discuss below, the motion in any degree of freedom usually couples to a certain extent into the phase readout, an effect to which we refer to as tilt-to-length (TTL) coupling.
 The TTL coupling is a considerable noise source in high precision laser interferometry \cite{Troebs2018,pena2011mirror,hamann2019dilatometer,armano2016sub,Henry2020,sasso2018far-field,sasso2019}.
-In LISA Pathfinder, TTL was visible as a `bump' in the noise spectrum at frequencies between \SIrange{20}{200}{mHz} \cite{mcnamara2008lisa,armano2016sub,armano2018cali,armano2019lpf} and was reduced by realignment and subtraction in data post-processing~\cite{Wanner2017}.
+In LISA Pathfinder, TTL coupling was visible as a `bump' in the noise spectrum at frequencies between \SIrange{20}{200}{mHz} \cite{mcnamara2008lisa,armano2016sub,armano2018cali,armano2019lpf} and was reduced by realignment and subtraction in data post-processing~\cite{Wanner2017}.
 In the second generation Gravity Recovery And Climate Experiment (GRACE Follow-On) \cite{sheard2012intersatellite,GFOabich19,Henry2020}, TTL coupling was considered as one of the highest noise contributors after laser frequency noise in the Laser Ranging Interferometer (LRI).
 In flight, the TTL noise was then shown to lie within the requirements \cite{Henry2020}.
 Furthermore, TTL coupling is of particular interest in the future space gravitational wave detector LISA \cite{danzmann2011lisa,elisa13ARXIV,LISAMission,sasso2018misalignment,sasso2018far-field,sasso2019} where it is one of the most significant noise sources, and a variety of measures are being taken to suppress it optimally.
 Also, in other space gravitation wave detectors like Taiji and TianQin \cite{TianQinTaiji2021,Taiji-LISA2020,TianQin2016,Taiji2017}, TTL coupling will be a considerable noise source.

+Within this paper, we systematically investigate a variety of TTL coupling mechanisms.
+We thereby focus on phase changes originating from alterations in the optical path length (OPL) of a laser beam, which can be described by trigonometric relationships.
+Therefore, we refer to these changes in the OPL as geometric TTL coupling.
+These geometric TTL effects are categorised, described analytically and then classified as first- or second-order effects.